-NFSv4 has been a standard file sharing protocol since 2003, but has not been widely adopted.
-Yet, NFSv4 improves on NFSv3 in many important ways.
-In this white paper, we explain how NFSv4 is better suited to a wide range of datacenter and HPC use than its predecessor NFSv3, as well as providing resources for migrating from v3 to v4.
-And, most importantly, we make the argument that users should, at the very least, be evaluating and deploying NFSv4.
-I for use in new projects; and ideally, should be using it wholesale in their existing environments.
+In this white paper, we explain how NFSv4 is better suited to a wide range of datacenter and high performance compute (HPC) uses than its predecessor NFSv3, as well as providing resources for migrating from v3 to v4.
+And, most importantly, we make the argument that users should, at the very least, be evaluating and deploying NFSv4 for use in new projects; and ideally, should be using it wholesale in their existing environments.

-The Background of NFSv4.1
+The Background of NFSv4

-NFSv2 and its popular successor NFSv3 (specified in RFC-1813, but never an Internet standard) was first released in 1995 by Sun.
-It has proved a popular and robust protocol over the 17 years it has been in use, and with wide adoption it soon eclipsed some of the early competitive UNIX-based filesystem protocols such as DFS and AFS.
+NFSv2 and its popular successor NFSv3 (specified in RFC-18131, but never an Internet standard) was first released in 1995 by Sun.
+It has proved a popular and robust protocol over the 20 years it has been in use, and with wide adoption it soon eclipsed some of the early competitive UNIX-based file system protocols such as DFS and AFS.